sbt/website/src/sphinx/Extending/Plugins-Best-Practices.md

 PDFs.
 That target directory is scoped in its own configuration, so it is distinct from other target directories.
 Thus, these two definitions use the same *key*, but they represent distinct *values*.
-So, in a user's build.sbt, we might see:
+So, in a user's `build.sbt`, we might see:

     target in PDFPlugin := baseDirectory.value / "mytarget" / "pdf"
     target in Compile := baseDirectory.value / "mytarget"

-In the PDF plugin, this is achieved with an inConfig definition:
+In the PDF plugin, this is achieved with an `inConfig` definition:

     val settings: Seq[sbt.Project.Setting[_]] = inConfig(LWM)(Seq(
       target := baseDirectory.value / "target" / "docs" # the default value